-- Hair: This might include head or body hair or absence of hair.
+- Hair: This might include head or body hair or the absence of hair.

-- Facial features: Very often this involves the nose, but it also might involve the shape and size of any feature.
+- Facial features: Very often this involves the nose, but it also might include the shape and size of any part of the face.

 Other areas of concern include the size of the penis, muscles, breasts, thighs, buttocks, and the presence of certain body odors.

 The exact cause of BDD is not known.
-One theory suggests the disorder involves a problem with certain neurotransmitters in the brain.
-Neurotransmitters are chemicals that help nerve cells in the brain send messages to each other.
-The fact that BDD often occurs in people with other mental health disorders, such as major depression and anxiety, further supports a biological basis for the disorder.
+One theory suggests that there are problems with certain neurotransmitters (chemicals that help nerve cells in the brain send messages to each other).
+BDD often occurs in people with other mental health disorders, such as major depression and anxiety, which helps support this theory.

 Other factors that might influence the development of or trigger BDD include:

-Pressure from peers and a society that equates physical appearance with beauty and value also can have an impact on the development of BDD.
+- Pressure from peers and a society that equates physical appearance with beauty and value

-What are the symptoms of body dysmorphic disorder (BDD)?
+What are the symptoms of body dysmorphic disorder?

-- Experiencing problems at work or school, or in relationships due to the inability to stop focusing about the defect.
+- Having problems at work or school or in relationships because the person cannot stop focusing on the defect